Special Educational Needs & Disability Studies BA (Hons)

 Theories of Disability

-You will study contemporary work in disability studies and including a study of critical disability theory, ableism/disablism neo-liberal ableism, knowledge and power and the subject, disability and surveillance, race and ableism, the Tripartite model, appreciation and affirmation and crip theory.
+In the final year of your special educational needs & disability studies course, you will study contemporary work in special educational needs & disability studies.
+This includes critical disability theory, ableism/disablism, neo-liberal ableism, knowledge and power, disability and surveillance, race and ableism, the Tripartite model, appreciation and affirmation, and crip theory.

 Inclusive Practice

-You will explore a range of ideas that enable you to take theory to a consideration of inclusive practice.
-The key work covered relates to: cultural inclusion, inclusion and inclusive education, inclusive/exclusive policy, transformability, Universal Design and Universal Design for Learning.
+You will explore a range of ideas that connect theory with inclusive practice.
+Key areas include cultural inclusion, inclusion and inclusive education, inclusive and exclusive policy, transformability, Universal Design, and Universal Design for Learning.

 Disability and Ethics

-This theme offers important insights into the relationship between disability and ethics including the following topics: disability ethics and technology, ethics of intervention including medical intervention and ethics of choice.
+This theme provides important insights into the relationship between disability and ethics.
+Topics include disability ethics and technology, the ethics of intervention such as medical intervention, and the ethics of choice.

 Dissertation Phase

-You will identify an aspect of study related to Special Educational Needs and develop a piece of independent research into your chosen area.
-The following courses are indicative of topics available for study in your final year:
+You will identify an aspect of study related to special educational needs & disability studies and develop a piece of independent research into your chosen area.
+The following courses are indicative of topics available in your final year:

 - Policy Analysis: Special Educational Needs, Inclusion and Disability